downfromthetrees/the_magic_eye/README.md

 * Private message first time posters with a custom message
 * Report unmoderated posts over a certain threshold

-Magic Eye supports normal image urls as well as imgur posts.
-No gif/media/link support yet.
+Magic Eye supports normal image urls as well as imgur posts, for both images and gifs/videos (detected based on the thumbnail).

 ## Prerequisites